Marty: The victim in this case is my client.

 - Gollum Made Me Do It: What Aaron claims is going on.
 Until we find out otherwise in the finale.

 - Good Lawyers, Good Clients: Averted.
-Marty defended a drug dealer before, but he seems to really believe that everyone is entitled to the best defense they can have, and gives Aaron (who turns out to be even worse) his services free (although it's also good publicity).
+Marty defended a drug dealer before, but he seems to really believe that everyone is entitled to the best defense they can have, and gives Aaron (who turns out to be even worse) his services pro bono (although it's also good publicity).

 - Gorn: Rushmans murdered and mangled body.